CKalitin/ckalitin.github.io/_posts/2025-10-05-analog-bms-project.md

 **Toggling UV/OV Fault Conditions**

 To detect undervoltage and overvoltage conditions, I used two comparators (TLV7031) that compared divided battery voltages to a fixed 1.8 V voltage reference.
+These comparators were chosen for low quiescense current, rail-to-rail operation, and fairly high hysteresis (10 mV typical).

 I baselined the use of [Molicel's INR-18650-M35A cells](https://www.molicel.com/wp-content/uploads/INR18650M35A-V2-80096.pdf), which are the cells that UBC Solar uses.
 This provided a voltage range of 2.7 V to 4.2 V per cell, giving me my UV and OV conditions.